 A House for Your Hermit Crab

 Now that you've read the preceding page about the correct shell for your type of crab, it's time to examine different shells and see how they measure up.
 Note that most of these shells are for use by the purple claw crab.
-For shells for your Ecuadorian crabs, scroll to the bottom of the page.
+For shells for Ecuadorian or C. Rugosus crabs, scroll to the bottom of the page.

 The following shells have actually been worn by hermit crabs, but discarded for one reason or another.
 They are in three groups: great crab shells, good crab shells, and uncomfortable crab shells.